The Holocaust and the Nakba: Israel

+Historian Alon Confino writes that "The attempt to erase the memory of the Nakba in Israeli Jewish society has itself been an active social force, a result of enormous mobilization of political, economic, and cultural effort, from the physical destruction of Arab villages to the symbolic silence of memory in history books and public expressions."
+Confino states that a lesser form of Nakba denial acknowledges that a tragedy occurred while denying Zionist responsibility for it, while a more extreme version proclaims the Nakba to be a myth and "a collection of tall tales", as a publication by Im Tirzu phrased it.
+Confino writes of such denialism that "the Nakba is called into being, just as the Holocaust is called into being in the words of its deniers."

 Portrayal of Arabs as Nazis is common in the discourse of the Arab–Israeli conflict, as is depicting Palestinian anti-Zionism as motivated by antisemitism.
 According to Joseph A. Massad, "Israel's insistence on its vulnerability reflected a conscious strategy".
 The 1961 trial of Holocaust perpetrator Adolf Eichmann was an opportunity to connect Arabs to Nazis.
 The descriptive Nazification of the Palestinian people was a hallmark of the policy of Menachem Begin's Likud Party.
-The height of this phenomenon occurred in 2015 when Israeli Prime Minister Benjamin Netanyahu falsely accused the Palestinian Amin al-Husseini of starting the Holocaust.
+In 2015, Israeli Prime Minister Benjamin Netanyahu falsely accused the Palestinian Amin al-Husseini of inspiring the Holocaust, though his comments were widely denounced and ridiculed in Israel.

 Many Israelis argue that the Holocaust and the Nakba cannot be compared.
 According to Shira Stav, one flaw with Israeli representations that attempt to bridge this gap is the absence of Palestinian voices and the tendency to present Israeli soldiers as traumatized victims.
-According to a paper by Israeli Holocaust, conflict and peace researcher Dan Bar-On and Rutgers professor Saliba Sarsar, it was only at the turn of the 21st century Israeli Jewish and Palestinian intellectuals "found the courage" to bridge the gap, conceptually, between the Holocaust and the Nakba.
-On the Israeli–Jewish side, Bar-On and Sarsar cite Ilan Gur-Zeev and Ilan Pappé's 2003 paper Beyond the Destruction of the Other's Collective Memory: Blueprints for a Palestinian-Israeli Dialogue as an early call for the Holocaust and the Nakba "to be examined within a mutual context", that highlighted, without claiming equivalence, "the thread that ties them to the collective psyche of both people".
+According to a paper by Israeli Holocaust, conflict and peace researcher Dan Bar-On and Rutgers professor Saliba Sarsar, it was only at the turn of the 21st century that Israeli Jewish and Palestinian intellectuals "found the courage" to bridge the gap, conceptually, between the Holocaust and the Nakba.
+On the Israeli Jewish side, Bar-On and Sarsar cite Ilan Gur-Zeev and Ilan Pappé's 2003 paper Beyond the Destruction of the Other's Collective Memory: Blueprints for a Palestinian-Israeli Dialogue as an early call for the Holocaust and the Nakba "to be examined within a mutual context", that highlighted, without claiming equivalence, "the thread that ties them to the collective psyche of both people".